cakoch10/Interpolation-Methods/README.md

 > 2. Data files
 > 3. Presentation material

 The Java project is divided into six packages.
 Each package includes `.java` files that are related to each other.
 The trajectory folder includes all of the files used in the interpolation analysis.
-They also include the results for the presentation given regarding this research.
+They also include the results for the presentation summarizing this research (located in the `First presentation` folder).

 The general procedure for testing an interpolation method involves